 Gilbert Things To Do

 I have tested all of these venues out as a matter of research prior to putting this list together.
-All are good in their own way but I composed general overviews for each so you can hopefully decide what is best for your.
-If you are not sure … my suggestion is to try them all!
+All are good in their own way but I composed general overviews for each so you can hopefully decide what is best for you and your family.
+If you are not sure… my suggestion is to try them all!

 Romeo’s Euro Café: Nothing else like this place.
 Take a look at the photo gallery on their website and you will get the idea.
 Also look into the Taste of Euro Cafe private dinner and wine pairing on Thursday nights.
 Best dining experience for the money.